Many thanks to John Henny for the Art & Music image [Mark Knopfler - Brothers in Arms]

 John Henny studied graphic design at the Bradford College of Art and went on to open his own design studio in the late 70’s.
 After 35 years in business, he and his wife decided to seek the good life in 2014.
 Specialising in portraits and seascapes, John has painted and drawn for all of his life.
 Born in Bradford, he now lives in the “Paradise” that is Robin Hood’s Bay in North Yorkshire, where he finds inspiration and paints on a full time basis.
 Find out more

-Bill Wedgewood has lived in Robin Hood's Bay for most of his life.
+Bill Wedgewood lived in Robin Hood's Bay for most of his life.
 He was born in the old part of the village about 100 yards from the sea.
-He has been connected with the sea all his life, working in the shipyard, serving in the merchant navy, the Auxiliary Coastguard and the lobster, salmon and cod fisheries.
-He draws on his experiences of the sea for his paintings which are mainly of ships, fishing boats and the sea in its many moods.
-Although now in his eighties, Bill continues to paint every day, and still takes on commissions.
-He may be contacted through email@example.com
+He was connected with the sea all his life, working in the shipyard, serving in the merchant navy, the Auxiliary Coastguard and the lobster, salmon and cod fisheries.
+He drew on his experiences of the sea for his paintings which are mainly of ships, fishing boats and the sea in its many moods.
+He continued painting until well into his eighties, and held his last exhibition in the Old Coastguard Station in 2018.
+He passed away peacefully in July 2019.

 Sandy Tipper-Wolverson studied Art and Design at Hull College of Art as a mature student, and has lived in Robin Hood's Bay for many years.
 She specialised in Fine Art, graduating in 1982.
 She has shown widely and taught Art at Hymer's College in Hull and lectured at the Polytechnic.
 Since her retirement from teaching she has concentrated on her own painting, which relates strongly to family themes.
 Find out more